fit-r2lab/r2lab-demos/oai5g-sopnode/README.md

 This demo does not involve radio transmission as the OAI5G RfSimulator will be used instead.

-_Acknowledgments: Support regarding configuration of the OAI5G functions has been provided by Sagar Arora at Eurecom <sagar.arora@eurecom.fr>._
+**Acknowledgments:** _Support regarding configuration of the OAI5G functions has been provided by Sagar Arora at Eurecom <sagar.arora@eurecom.fr>._

+### Software dependencies

+Before you can run the script in this directory, make user to install its dependencies

+    pip install -r requirements.txt

-## References
+### References

 * [OAI 5G Core Network Deployment using Helm Charts](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed/-/blob/master/docs/DEPLOY_SA5G_HC.md)
 * [R2lab welcome page](https://r2lab.inria.fr/)